 feldspar with some mafic minerals, much like granite.
 However, the

-rather than alkali feldspar, the most common feldspar in granite.
+feldspar, which is the more abundant feldspar in granite.

-The significance of the Maquinita granodiorite is that, in addition to having a fairly high silica content, it is also moderately enriched in the alkali metals, potassium and sodium, relative to its calcium content.
-Rocks that are enriched in the alkali metals in this way, and which show other distinctive chemical characteristics (such as a high aluminum content and a tendency to steadily decrease in iron content as the silica content increases) are described as calc-alkaline.
+The significance of the Maquinita Granodiorite is that, in addition to having a fairly high silica content, it is also moderately enriched in the alkali metals, potassium and sodium, and the alkaline earths, calcium and magnesium.
+Rocks that are enriched in this way, and which show other distinctive chemical characteristics (such as a high aluminum content and a tendency to steadily decrease in iron content as the silica content increases) are described as calc-alkaline.

 Geologists speak of igneous suites, which are families of